Folk Arts Demonstrators

 One of the special qualities about people in Wyoming is we still work with our hands — it’s part of our heritage and even today’s culture.
 And people are willing to share their expertise.
 For the second year, the Big Horn Basin Folk Festival will celebrate who we are – where we live – and what we do.
 Many of the people who are demonstrating do not attend shows or sell their work.
 So you have a rare opportunity to meet them.

 Guilds Featured at Festival

-Several guilds are participating in the Big Horn Basin Folk Festival, Aug.
-5-6, in Hot Springs State Park.
+Four guilds are participating in the Big Horn Basin Folk Festival, Aug.
+6-7, in Hot Springs State Park.
 Visitors can spot them easily since they will have canopies with banners.

 Worland Wyoming Woodturners

 We are excited to have members of the Worland Wyoming Woodturners joining us with a fantastic group of activities!

 - Barrie Lynn Bryant, Kirby (gilding, other techniques).

 - Marc Bennett, Worland; Jared Lyman, Ten Sleep; Dave Morgan, Thermopolis; and Mike Patrick, Worland, who will be working with visitors and doing other general activities.

 They will have three wood lathes ready and active — visitors can try a lathe or watch a demonstration.
 They will be making yo-yos from Wyoming Whiskey barrel staves.